 See our article on interest-only loans for the pros and cons.

-Under the current circumstances, you may be able to qualify for government support if you’re buying your first home, such as the First Home Loan Deposit Scheme.
-This popular scheme helps eligible first home buyers secure a home loan with a deposit as little as 5% by guaranteeing up to 15% the value of the home, and has up to 10,000 spots available each year.
+You may be able to qualify for government support if you’re buying your first home, such as the First Home Guarantee.
+Under the First Home Guarantee, first home buyers can purchase a home with a deposit as low as 5%, without the need to pay Lenders Mortgage Insurance (LMI).

-Applying for this scheme should help you get approved for a home loan while studying, as there’s nothing in the eligibility criteria outlawing students from applying.
+Applying for this government guarantee should help you get approved for a home loan while studying, as there’s nothing in the eligibility criteria outlawing students from applying.
 The requirements are simple:

 You can also knock a few thousand off that initial deposit if you use one of the First Home Owner Grants, which provide cash grants to first home buyers assuming the house they’re buying is under a certain value, along with other requirements.